tomakita/RetroCheck/example/README.md

 }
 ```

-All of the private fields shown here has public accessors.
+All of the private fields shown here have public accessors.
 Note that the distinction between "monitor" and "test" events is arbitrary -- they are just two separate sets of events that can be used for pretty much anything.
 The idea is that RetroCheck can be used for monitoring (i.e. in prod), where the action taken on assertion success/failure would be e.g. logging, or for testing, where the action taken on assertion success/failure would be e.g. emission of a Redis message.

 For mocking, there is also a `retrocheck.mock.Actions` class: